 But listening habits and ways of listening change all the time.
 Driving makes radio a background soundscape, with my attention fading in and out.
 Mornings getting breakfast and preparing for the day ahead are similar: it’s the key facts I concentrate on, leaving the rest of the show as a pleasant background.
 In short, each morning I need to hear from my radio the confirmation that the world has not ended overnight.
 Beyond that, the weather and travel news are useful.

-The Afternoon Play on BBC Radio 4 is another matter: that’s concentrated listening, with no other distractions – unless I drop off half way through…
+The Classic Serial on BBC Radio 4 is another matter: that’s concentrated listening, with no other distractions – unless I drop off half way through…

 Susan Douglas (pp. 22-26) makes a series of very useful observations: that radio – unlike television – can allow both inattentiveness and a depth of concentration that takes us way down into our innermost thoughts.
 She says, “But we can’t really understand radio unless we also focus on its distinctive address to the ears and our own interiority” (p.
 25).
 So, a radio show is not just the audio and the transmission, but also the way it’s heard by the audience.

 What makes analysis of a radio programme more complex is that each one of us listens in different circumstances.
 While I’m snoozing to the Afternoon Play, you’re wide awake and paying strict attention.
 When I’m only interested in the morning travel news, it’s the news headlines and sport that you’re waiting for.
 I agree with Douglas that radio shows are not ‘texts’ in the conventional sense.
 Instead they’re joyfully complex.
 A bit like Clifford Geertz’s web of cultural and social connections… How do you listen?